Treatment guide

 Do Not Wait for Respiratory Failure

-Known exposed contacts should seek clinical advice as soon as fever, gastrointestinal symptoms, cough, shortness of breath, or chest tightness appear.
+Known exposed contacts should seek clinical advice as soon as fever, gastrointestinal symptoms, cough, shortness of breath, chest tightness, fainting, confusion, or severe weakness appears.

 The exposure history matters.
 Tell the clinician about rodent exposure, South America travel, MV Hondius contact, or possible Andes virus contact.